nipun24/portfolio/src/content/blog/host-websites-from-your-home.md

 ## Host websites from your home

 Wanting to host a website of your own but do not want to pay for servers or do not have a static public IP address.
-Yes you can probably use any other free services to achieve this and will probably get great uptime but where's the fun in that right?.
+Yes you can probably use any other free services to achieve this and will probably get great uptime but where's the fun in that right?
 You just need a domain to get started and expose any application to the internet for free!

 Let's get started!